TiesWestendorp/CTL/README.md

-# CTL
-CTL library for JS
+# computation-tree-logic: CTL for JS

-#
-browserify main.js --outfile=bundle.js

 All compositional statements ensure that the resulting BDD is an ROBDD (reduced and ordered).